 Tickets: $15 at filmforum.org or at the Film Forum box office // $9 tickets available with an SVA ID at the Film Forum box office

 SVA is thrilled to present its first After School Special partner screening with Film Forum, the newly-refurbished independent film cinema in Greenwich Village.
 This documentary, a Sundance Film Festival hit, explores the century-old, controversial deportation of immigrant miners from a town on the Arizona-Mexico border.
-Director Robert Greene will be on hand to discuss the film with two SVA alumni (BFA 2010 Film and Video), producer Bennett Elliot and camera operator Robert Kolodny.
+Director Robert Greene will be on hand for a special introduction, and the film will be followed by a Q&A with two SVA alumni (BFA 2010 Film and Video), producer Bennett Elliott and additional cinematographer Robert Kolodny.
 Bisbee ‘17 screens daily at Film Forum from September 5 – 18.
 Click here for tickets. **This screening will be held at Film Forum, not at SVA Theatre.
 Concessions are available for purchase.**

 All events below will be held at SVA Theatre: